build confident and capable readers to aid in current and future learning in all areas

 Definitions (including word origins, root words, meaning of suffixes or prefixes)

-Spelling will be assessed through PiXL diagnostic and termly assessments.
+Spelling will be assessed through PiXL and CUSP termly assessments.

 Reading is built upon the CUSP curriculum which provides a literacy spine for reading with additional texts and extracts to aid in a range of reading opportunities.
 Staff are adapting the reading with scaffolded resources for children that may require this support (e.g., SEND or EAL).
 In KS1, the reading is planned for 5 days of 45 minute lessons over a two week period.
 In KS2, the planned curriculum has a 30 minute reading lesson daily.
-This structure is new to the school and will be monitored carefully to assure that there is continued progress in reading skills.
 Assessment of reading will be completed with fluency/prosody termly assessment and reading comprehension (PiXL resources).

-Please view the English Curriculum document available in the attachments section for more information and to see what our pupils will be covering this academic year.
+Please view the English Curriculum document below for more information and to see what our pupils will be covering this academic year.